 Iris Flower Species¶

-Multiclass classification or multinomial classification is the problem of classifying instances into one of three or more classes (classifying instances into one of two classes is called binary classification)
+Multiclass classification or multinomial classification is the problem of classifying instances into multiple classes.

 Import libraries¶